-6.59 Overall, it is concluded that the visual change resulting from the proposal when viewed from surrounding residential properties in the immediately surrounding environment will range from high to very low, and the resulting adverse visual effects will range from moderate adverse to positive.
+6.66 Overall, it is concluded that the visual change resulting from the proposal when viewed from surrounding residential properties in the immediately surrounding environment will range from high to very low, and the resulting adverse visual effects will range from moderate adverse to positive.
 As planting becomes established, adverse visual effects will reduce to between low and very low.
 Once planting is established, low adverse visual effects will still be experienced from the residential properties at 16, 18 and 24 Scapa Terrace and 49 Campbell Street.

-Summary of visual effects
+Summary of Visual Effects

-- 6.60 The following table provides a summary of the magnitude of change and the visual effect resulting from that change when viewed by the various groups identified as comprising the viewing audience (see Appendix 1 for a list of factors that contribute to the magnitude of visual change and the effects arising from that change) using the following terminology: - Magnitude of change: extreme, very high, high, moderate, low, very low, negligible. - Effect of change: very high adverse, high adverse, moderate adverse, low adverse (minor in terms of RMA test, very low adverse (less than minor in terms of RMA test), negligible, positive.
+- 6.67 The following table provides a summary of the magnitude of change and the visual effect resulting from that change when viewed by the various groups identified as comprising the viewing audience (see Appendix 1 for a list of factors that contribute to the magnitude of visual change and the effects arising from that change) using the following terminology: - Magnitude of change: extreme, very high, high, moderate, low, very low, negligible. - Effect of change: very high adverse, high adverse, moderate adverse, low adverse (minor in terms of RMA test, very low adverse (less than minor in terms of RMA test), negligible, positive.

 Viewing Group Magnitude of Change Visual Effect Notes Users of street network Very high to low Low adverse (reducing to very low as planting becomes established) to positive Moving nature of viewing audience reduces sensitivity to change.
-Users of open spaces and recreation facilities Moderate to low Very low adverse to positive (with effects experienced from the pool carpark reducing to negligible as planting becomes established) Users of schools Low Positive Residents of surrounding properties High to very low Moderate adverse to positive (with the most significant effects reducing to low adverse as planting becomes established) Visual experience will vary considerable between different properties in the surrounding context Low adverse visual effects will be experienced from residential properties at 16, 18 and 24 Scapa Terrace and 49 Campbell Street.
+Users of open spaces and recreation facilities Moderate to low Very low adverse to positive (with effects experienced from the pool carpark reducing to negligible as planting becomes established) Limited viewing opportunities from Karori Pool.
+Ben Burn Park is some distance from the Site, reducing its sensitivity to change Users of schools Moderate Positive Residents of surrounding properties High to very low Moderate adverse to positive (with the most significant effects reducing to low adverse as planting becomes established) Low adverse visual effects will be experienced from residential properties at 16, 18 and 24 Scapa Terrace and 49 Campbell Street.
+Visual experience will vary considerable between different properties in the surrounding context